xiix0/scam/README.md

-You now have Asian Flu.
+You are capable of planning your future.